-Go through a gate to the right onto a footpath (signed Snakelake and Milton Clevedon), and continue on an obvious route with the fence immediately to your right then between two lines of trees.
-The next stretch is often very muddy.
+Go through a gate to the right onto a bridleway (signed Snakelake and Milton Clevedon) with the fence immediately to the right then between two lines of trees.
+This stretch is often very muddy.
 Go through a gate, down through a wood and another gate (often open) to a gate into a field at the bottom.
 After heavy rain the patch of field just beyond the gate can be awash.

 The public right of way runs straight through this large busy dairy farm.
 Watch out for large tractors and other manoeuvring vehicles.
 The farmer is very respectful of walkers.
 Respect his workplace in turn, following the correct route, keeping dogs on a lead and children under control.
 Go straight ahead through the farm passing a barn on the left and several on the right then turn left up the drive between two cottages.
 At the top of the drive turn left onto Copplesbury Lane.

 There is very little traffic on this lane.
-Perhaps because of this, and because it is so straight, some vehicles go too fast.
+Perhaps because of this, and because it is straight, some vehicles go too fast.
 Take care.
 Continue west towards Creech Hill visible in the distance.
-Cross the Batcombe Road at Hedgestocks, (where a leaftlet fixed to a tree gives a detailed history of this ancient junction) pass a farm drive on the left then the Spargrove road on the right to reach the junction with the B3081 as it crests Creech Hill.
-Go through the gate into the field on the left.
-The path is very feint: it skirts the cattle pen and leads over to and along the hedge on the left-hand side of the field to reach a gate.
+Cross the Batcombe Road at Hedgestocks, (where a leaflet fixed to a tree gives a detailed history of this ancient junction) reaching a farm drive on the left (old fingerpost on the right of the road).
+If taking the alternative route turn left here and skip the next section.
+Otherwise…

+…continue and pass the Spargrove road on the right to reach the junction with the B3081 as it crests Creech Hill.
+Go through the field gate on the left and take the fenced bridleway to reach a gate.
 Excellent views open up on all sides.
-Go through the gate and follow the more obvious path (recently fenced on both sides) directly ahead along the ridge, with drops into Greenscombe on either side.
-Descend to the magnificent old oak with glorious views ahead over Greenscombe to the Stourhead ridge in the distance.
+Go through the gate and follow the fenced bridleway directly ahead along the ridge, with drops into Greenscombe on either side.
+Taking care descend just to the left of the magnificent old oak with glorious views ahead over Greenscombe to the Stourhead ridge in the distance.

-This tree, registered as the ‘Magic Tree’ and also known as the Wishing Tree is by far the oldest oak in the area, and is thought to be about 600 years old.
+This tree, registered as the ‘Magic Tree’ and known as the Wishing Tree is by far the oldest oak in the area.
+It is thought to be about 600 years old.
 It is 7.8 m in circumference and has recently been heavily trimmed to prevent further splitting.
 Continue downhill, heading for a gate onto the drive to Greenscombe Farm.
-Turn right down the drive for 100m, where another gate leads onto a track off the drive.
-Follow the track to reach the gap in the hedgeline.
-Turn right downhill past the water trough to re-join the outgoing route for the return to Bruton.
+Turn right along the drive.
+Skip the next paragraph.